dmbarbour/glas/docs/GlasCLI.md

 ## Bootstrap

-The bootstrap implementation of 'glas' might support only run-mode-bsp.
-This reduces the need to reimplement a full runtime in multiple languages.
+The bootstrap implementation of 'glas' might support only a limited subset of effects, such as CLI output and process local state.
 We can bootstrap by writing the executable and redirecting to a file.

     # build
     /usr/bin/glas --run glas-binary > /tmp/glas